iotaledger/integration-services/api/USAGE.md

 # Usage of the IOTA-SSI Bridge

+The IOTA-SSI Bridge allows users to create SSI identities and decentralized identifiers (DID Documents).
+Each identity is represented by a unique public key immutably stored onto the ledger.
+Identities and public keys are used to anchor off chain Verifiable Credentials (VCs), certificates contaning identity attributes andsigned by an Issuer identity.

-The IOTA-SSI Bridge allows Issuers and Owners to create decentralized identifiers and SSI identities (DID Documents).
-It allows an identified trust root to verify issuers and progate issuer verification using a network of trust approach (see figure below).
+The Bridge allows an identified trust root to verify users identity and to progate this verification verification using a network of trust approach (see figure below).

 <img width="755" alt="Screenshot 2021-05-21 at 22 21 31" src="https://user-images.githubusercontent.com/1702827/119199456-fdb5d880-ba82-11eb-8983-bec1e36afdab.png">